elsie-h/ethnicity_read_codes/README.md

 2. Includes both the 2001 and 2011 censuses.
 3. Is mapped to validated ethnicity categories.

-There are several great Read code resources (e.g. OpenSafely), but I couldn't find any that satisfy these three criteria.
+There are several great Read code resources (e.g. [OpenSafely](https://opensafely.org), [CALIBER](https://www.caliberresearch.org/portal), [Phenotype Library](https://phenotype.id), [ClinicalCodes](https://clinicalcodes.rss.mhs.man.ac.uk)), but I couldn't find any that satisfy all three criteria for ethnicity.